Tomato Herb Salad on Pecorino Peppercorn Tuiles

 But how about we replace the bread with a pecorino peppercorn tuile?

 Just a fancy-pants term for a cheese crisp.
 We could call them cheese crisps, but tuile is way more fun to say.
 Try it sometime.

 The first thing you want to do is grate some pecorino romano (parmesan would work well here, too):

 Mix that cheese with some butter, flour, and peppercorns to form a dough:

-Divide that dough into four pieces, and roll each piece into a ball:
+Divide the dough into pieces, and roll into 1″ balls:

 Smash each of the balls flat with your hand: